 All documents managed in an XDS Affinity Domain, or transferred using XDM/XDR, are labeled with a confidentialityCode.
-The BPPC Profile provides a way for the administrators of an XDS Affinity Domain to define a vocabulary and meaning to that vocabulary.
+The administrators of an XDS Affinity Domain may need to define a vocabulary and meaning to that vocabulary.

-3630 The Document Source Actor determines which of the XDS Affinity Domain - Privacy Consent Policies would allow the documents to be published.
-In some XDS Affinity domains this may require that the system check that a patient has indeed acknowledged to the specific policy.
+The XDS or XDR Document Source Actor that supports the Basic Patient Privacy Enforcement option determines which of the XDS Affinity Domain - Privacy Consent Policies would allow the documents to be published.
+In some XDS Affinity domains this may require that the system check that a patient has indeed acknowledged a specific policy.

-The Document Source Actor will set the XDS Metadata - confidentialityCode - to the OIDs of the Privacy Consent Policy Identifiers that indicate the appropriate use/constraint (determined by the XDS Affinity Domain Policy)
+3675 The Document Source Actor will set the XDS Metadata - confidentialityCode - to indicate the appropriate sensitivity for use/constraint (determined by the XDS Affinity Domain Policy)

-The XDS Registry validates that each of the confidentialityCode(s) are from the approved list of confidentialityCode for use within the XDS Affinity Domain.
+The XDS Document Registry validates that each of the confidentialityCode(s) are from the approved list of confidentialityCode for use within the XDS Affinity Domain.